beeldengeluid/data-stories/README.md

     http://localhost:8000/

-IF YOU GET ERROR MESSAGES SUCH AS 'Field "fields" is not defined' and you are running on Windows, then you need to go to gatsby-config.js and edit pagesPaths in 'gatsby-plugin-i18n' to contain the absolute paths to data-stories/content/blog and data-stories/src/pages
+If you get error messages such as 'Field "fields" is not defined' and you are running on Windows, then you need to go to gatsby-config.js and edit pagesPaths in 'gatsby-plugin-i18n' to contain the absolute paths to data-stories/content/blog and data-stories/src/pages

 ## Deployment